 A nationally representative survey on transparency and accountability in public healthcare in Cambodia.
 The survey seeks to quantify citizens’ perceptions, awareness and attitudes regarding the transparency and accountability of healthcare in Cambodia, and understand citizens’ experience in using healthcare in the country.
 The research follows a mixed-methods approach, combining qualitative and quantitative data collection, and…

 Private Healthcare: Governance Challenges and Way Out

 The main objective of this research is to identify the challenges of governance in the private healthcare programs and to recommend the ways to overcome such challenges.
 The specific objectives of this research are to: 1.
 Review the existing legal and institutional framework governing private healthcare institutions.
 2. Identify the nature of irregularities and corruption…

-The purpose of the study was to identify and evaluate free and privileged corruptions risks within state-funded medical care to then develop a set of recommendations to eliminate corruption risks.
+The purpose of the study was to identify and evaluate corruptions risks within state-funded medical care, and then develop a set of recommendations.